NEPAL GRAY LANGUR

 Gray langurs live sympatrically with other primate species, such as macaques and other langur species.
 This means that their territories overlap.
 Relationships between these species are sometimes mutually beneficial.
 For example, there have been instances of female gray langurs nursing rhesus macaque infants.

-Gray langurs also have commensal relationships with other species.
+Gray langurs also have commensal relationships with other species, living in close association in a way that allows one species to benefit without harming the other.
 Food gleaning—whereby other species acquire unintentionally dropped food—is a common phenomenon between primates and hoofed mammals, and it has been observed between gray langurs and wild cattle and deer, who sometimes wait underneath feeding arboreal (tree-dwelling) gray langurs to consume the food that they drop.
 Gleaning from primates by carnivores, however, is rare, although it has been observed between the Nepal gray langur and the Himalayan black bear, which sometimes wait underneath beech trees to eat the nuts that are dropped by the monkeys.
 This is only the second observed instance of gleaning from a primate by a carnivore.
 Soapberry bug nymphs may also congregate near feeding gray langurs, as they crack open fruits that the nymphs then feed on.

 Predators of gray langurs include leopards, tigers, wolves, golden jackals, and dholes, a type of wild dog.